shimmy8/hw-otus-arch-n-patterns/README.md

 # hw-otus-arch-n-patterns
-Homeworks for Architecture and patterns cource
+Homeworks for Architecture and patterns course